ldpercy/year-clock/task/wheel clock.md

 The problem is that the knockout mask has to include the shape that you want to apply the knockout to, so in this instance I probably can't separate the sectors and labels (as has been the case for everything so far).

 Something's not working - need to simplify a bit and build it up.
+No hole-in-one for this one unfortunately.

+Have a simpler version going just for the year label.